-5 Tips and Tricks: Maximize Beanstack for Your Summer Reading Challenge
+5 Tips to Maximize Beanstack for Your Summer Reading Challenge

 Summer’s around the corner—the season when reading challenges take center stage at libraries big and small.
 Beanstack can help you take yours to the next level by improving participation and engagement.
 In this blog, we’ll provide five ways to kick off and elevate your summer reading challenge, from setting up a test family account to sending your staff to BeanstackEDU.